mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 addBranch!(system; label = "Branch 1", from = "Bus 1", to = "Bus 2", reactance = 0.12)
 ```
-Here, we created branch from `Bus 1` to `Bus 2` with following parameter:
+Here, we created the branch from `Bus 1` to `Bus 2` with following parameter:
 ```@repl addBranch
 system.branch.parameter.reactance
 ```